Ailrun/Quilt-Impl/README.md

 end
 ```

-Last but not least, identifiers starting with captial letters are reserved
+Last but not least, identifiers starting with captial letters are
-for type/term constructor for datatypes, thus one cannot use
+reserved for type/term constructor for datatypes, thus one cannot use
 them for normal variables.

 ### Caveat

-- The evaluation output is dirty because of decorated identifiers.
+- The evaluation output is dirty for functions and code because of
-  Instead of printing `susp(xs . xs)`, it prints something like
+  decorated identifiers.
+For example, a printed result is something
-  `susp(xs~2139 . xs~2139)`.
+  like `susp(fun xs~2139 -> xs~2139)` instead of `susp(fun xs -> xs)`.
 - Omitting identity substitution is not yet supported.
 For example,
   ```
   let x = susp(y . y) in